naorlivne/dcos-docs/1.10/cli/command-reference/dcos-cluster/dcos-cluster-setup.md

 ---

 # Description
-Configure the connection to a DC/OS cluster, attach to the cluster, and log in to DC/OS authentication.
+Configure the connection to a DC/OS cluster, attach to the cluster, and authenticate to DC/OS.

 # Usage